 In most cases, non-residents must file their US income tax return using single or married filing separately status.

 For the purposes of taxation, how is an individual defined as a resident of the United States?

 Residence under the substantial presence test generally begins the first day during the year on which the individual is physically present in the United States.
-An individual generally will cease to be a resident following his or her last day of physical presence in the United States provided certain conditions are met.
+An individual generally will cease to be a resident following their last day of physical presence in the United States provided certain conditions are met.

-Is there a de minimis number of days rule when it comes to residency start and end dates?
-For example, taxpayers cannot come back to the host country for more than 10 days after their assignments end and they repatriate.
+Is there a de minimus number of days rule when it comes to residency start and end dates?
+For example, taxpayers cannot come back to the host country/territory for more than 10 days after their assignments end and they repatriate.

 A period of up to 10 days of presence in the United States will not be counted for the purpose of determining an individual's residency start and end dates; those days of presence will be counted, however, for the purpose of determining whether the 183-day component of the substantial presence test has been met.

 What if the assignee enters the country/territory before their assignment begins?